Snapchat/KeyDB-docs/docs/first-test.md

 In the above example KeyDB was started without any explicit configuration file, so all the parameters will use the internal default.
 This is perfectly fine if you are starting KeyDB just to play a bit with it or for development, but for production environments you should use a configuration file.

-In order to start KeyDB with a configuration file use the full path of the configuration file as first argument, like in the following example: **keydb-server /etc/redis.conf**.
-You should use the `redis.conf` file included in the root directory of the KeyDB source code distribution as a template to write your configuration file.
+In order to start KeyDB with a configuration file use the full path of the configuration file as first argument, like in the following example: **keydb-server /etc/keydb.conf**.
+You should use the `keydb.conf` file included in the root directory of the KeyDB source code distribution as a template to write your configuration file.

 Check if KeyDB is working
 =========================